Silviu3369/Silviu3369/README.md

 ---

 ## 🚀 About Me
-- 🎓 IT student (CCNA, DevNet, Linux, PowerShell, Windows Server 2022)
+- 🎓 Graduate in System & Network Administration (Cisco, DevNet, Linux, PowerShell, Windows Server 2022)
 - 🔧 Passionate about networking, system administration, and automation
 - 🌍 Based in Belgium, seeking opportunities in System & Network Administration
 - 🎯 Goal: Start my career as a **System & Network Administrator**